IR-2011-117: IRS Releases Guidance on Foreign Financial Asset Reporting

 Richard Duke shares his expertise as an Adjunct Professor of Law, "Thomas Jefferson Graduate Program," Thomas Jefferson School of Law (San Diego, CA, 2008-present) (formerly teaching at the Diamond & Diamond Program at St. Thomas University School of Law, International Taxation (LL.M.)
 Program, Miami, Florida (2000-2007)); and an Adjunct Professor of Law at the Cumberland School of Law of Samford University (International Tax and Asset Protection Planning) (1983-1999); Who's Who in America, 2008 (62nd) Edition.

-John M. Walker - Of Counsel
+John M. Walker

 Mr. Walker earned his J.D. from the Cumberland School of Law, at Samford University.
 He concentrated his studies on taxation and business planning.
 He was admitted to the American Journal of Trial Advocacy Law Review, and was later published in the Journal as a student on the Employee Retirement Income Security Act (ERISA) of 1974.
 Mr. Walker was admitted to the Alabama Bar in 1994.

-After several years advising small businesses on strategic development, he earned his master of science degree in electrical engineering through the IEM (Information and Engineering Management) program at the University of Alabama in Birmingham, AL. Through this program, Mr. Walker focused on technical entrepreneurship and dynamic business architectures.
+After several years advising small businesses on strategic development, he earned his Master of Science degree in electrical engineering through the IEM (Information and Engineering Management) program at the University of Alabama in Birmingham, AL. Through this program, Mr. Walker focused on technical entrepreneurship and dynamic business architectures.
 While earning this degree, he lectured in the IEM program on entity selection and business planning.

-Recently, he worked with a large multinational corporation to reduce their global effective tax rate on dividends, interest payments and capital gains.
+He worked with a large multinational corporation to reduce their global effective tax rate on dividends, interest payments and capital gains.
 His proposal reduces tax rates on dividends from the current level of 18% to 0%; leaves the tax rate on interest payments at 0%; and reduces the tax rate on capital gains from 20% to 0%.
 This tax efficient structure is completely tax transparent and tax compliant.
-Through Duke Law Firm, he is working with U.S. clients residing in the U.S. and abroad to complete their 2011 Offshore Voluntary Disclosure Initiative applications and to create and implement tax efficient and tax transparent plans for private clients to invest outside of the U.S.
+Through Duke Law Firm, he is working with U.S. clients residing in the U.S. and abroad to complete their Offshore Voluntary Disclosure Initiative (OVDI) applications and to create and implement tax efficient and tax transparent plans for private clients to invest outside of the U.S.

 Associations: Admitted to the Alabama Bar